habitat-sh/core-plans/_RFCs/0003-tracking-package-versions.md

 Many Habitat packages track and package 3rd party software - this includes Docker, Node, Java, and more.
 We learned early on that even when a new major version of the software was released, many people still used the older version (and sometimes did not have the choice of upgrading immediately due to compliance or other reasons).

-Historically, when a new major version of software was released (i.e. when Node 8 became the new LTS over Node 7) we changed the "generic" package (i.e. "core/node") to track the newest major version and, for people who needed to use an older major version of the software, created a new plan (i.e. "core/node7") that they could refer to.
+Historically, when a new major version of software was released (i.e. when Node 8 became the new LTS over Node 7) we changed the generic package (i.e. core/node) to track the newest major version and, for people who needed to use an older major version of the software, created a new plan (i.e. "core/node7") that they could refer to.

-When a new edge version of the software is released (i.e. Node 9.9.0 is the latest edge release as of this RFC), we do not track that in the generic package (i.e. core/node).
-The generic package must always track the latest stable release.
+Now we will create a new core plan for every major release of a piece of software, edge or stable (i.e. when Docker11 is released as edge, we will create a core/docker11 plan so that someone can use the edge version if they wish).

+Generic packages (i.e core/docker) will continue to track the latest stable version of the software.
+However, they will do this by sourcing whatever version plan corresponds to the latest stable version (i.e. if Docker10 is stable, core/docker will source core/docker10, even if core/docker11 tracks the edge version).

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation